Heyabird/heya-notes/System Design.md

 1. Networks and Protocols
 	- IP (Internet Protocol)
 	- TCP (Transmission Control Protocol)
-	- HTTP (Hype Text Transfer Protocol)
+	- HTTP (Hyper Text Transfer Protocol)
 2. Storage, Latency, and Throughput
 	- Storage
 			- **Memory** -  more temporary.
 When device or server restarts, the data usually will be lost.
 Faster and less expensive.